oneomo/StillInBeta-Chatbot-AI/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
--Python 3.7.9
+-Python 3.7.9</br>
--Django library
+-Django library</br>
--Pytorch library
+-Pytorch library</br>
--NLTK library
+-NLTK library</br>
 ### Installation
--Install python and the libraries mentioned in prerequisites with the usage of pip.
+-Install python and the libraries mentioned in prerequisites with the usage of pip.</br>
--Fork the project
+-Fork the project</br>
--Go into the main folder then type: python manage.py runserver -Open a web browser and go to 127.0.0.1/register url to registrate then you can log in with your given credentials and then you can use the application.
+-Go into the main folder then type: python manage.py runserver</br>
+-Open a web browser and go to 127.0.0.1/register url to registrate then you can log in with your given credentials and then you can use the application.</br>

 <p align="right">(<a href="#top">back to top</a>)</p>